Frequently Asked Questions

 What if I am turned down for a social security card?

 YES.
-You are obligated to pay Federal, State and Local taxes, which will be withheld from each of your paychecks over the course of your training program.
+You are obligated to pay Federal, State and Local income taxes, which will be withheld from each of your paychecks over the course of your training program.

 Will I get back any money I paid for Federal, State and Local tax withholdings?